OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_id)

 The menu will contain the identifier associated with each id in allowedDefaultGraphicUnit.
+Note in the unusual case where unit_id is null/-99 then the menu may be empty.

 Whenever either value is changed then it needs to be stored into the meter table in the database.
 In addition, these actions need to happen whenever the unit_id is changed: